 Visual impairment, employment and empowerment

-This CET article, by Cirta Tooth, describes the impact of visual impairment in the workplace and the role that practitioners can play in helping these patients
+This CET article describes the impact of visual impairment in the workplace and the role that practitioners can play in helping these patients

 In the year 2010, just over 600 people of working age were newly registered for severe sight impairment (SSI) or sight impairment (SI) in Scotland.1 For many years, the leading cause of SSI in working age adults was diabetic retinopathy (DRP)/maculopathy, but this has now become the second leading cause of blindness after inherited retinal disease in England and Wales according to data from 2010.2 However, the Royal National Institute for Blind People (RNIB) states that DRP/maculopathy remains the leading cause of ‘avoidable sight loss’ among the working age population in the UK.3